FlipsideCrypto/fsc-evm/models/doc_descriptions/nft/ez_nft_sales.md

 {% docs ez_nft_sales_price %}

 ## Price
-The sale price in the payment currency.
+The sale price in the payment currency which includes the platform and creator fees if any.

 ### Details
 - **Type**: `NUMERIC`
 - **Precision**: Decimal adjusted for token decimals
 - **Usage**: Raw price before USD conversion

 ### Usage Examples
 ```sql